 - What is the Lyon hypothesis and how does it explain the mosaic coat phenotypes seen in mice and cats?

 In females with two X chromosomes, one X chromosome is inactivated to produce a Barr body.
 In Turner syndrome females with one X chromosome, Barr bodies are not observed.
 In Triplo-X syndrome females with three X chromosomes, two Barr bodies are formed; and in Klinefelter syndrome males with two X chromosomes and a Y chromosome, a single Barr body is formed.
 Thus, it appears that mammalian cells can “count” the number of X chromosomes in a particular cell and ensure that only one X chromosome remains active.

-X chromosome inactivation is controlled by a region of the X chromosome, near the centromere, called the X-inactivation center (Xic).
+X chromosome inactivation is controlled by a region within the X chromosome, near the centromere, called the X-inactivation center (Xic).
 If the Xic is missing from one X chromosome and is present on the other X chromosome, then both X chromosomes remain active; two Xics must be present for one X chromosome to be inactivated.
-This provides evidence that it is not the X chromosomes that are counted by the cell, per se, but actually the number of Xics.
+This result suggests that it is not the X chromosomes that are counted by the cell, per se, but actually the number of Xics.
 If two or more Xics are present in a cell, only one remains active.
-The other Xics (and the X chromosomes) are inactivated.
+The additional Xics (and the X chromosomes) are inactivated.

 - Why does the number of Barr bodies differ in genetic disorders of the X chromosome?